Ayiamco/Dapper.BaseRepository/README.md

     public string Address {get; set;}
 }

-public class AppRepository : BaseRepository<AppRepository>
+public class GetCustomerParam
 {
+    public int Skip {get;set;}

+    public int Take {get;set;}

+    public string Name {get;set;}
+}

+public class AppRawSqlRepository : BaseRepository<AppRepository>
+{
     /**
-        Run command without specifying the DbType and ConnectionString : Query will be executed
+        Run raw sql command without specifying the DbType and ConnectionString : command will be executed
         on SqlServer and the connection string will be the DefaultSqlServerConnectionString setup from the DI
         container during application startup.
     */
-    public async Task<CommandResp> AddCustomer(Customer customer)
+    public Task<CommandResp> AddCustomer(Customer customer)
     {
         var sql = $@" INSERT INTO Customers ( Name,Address) VALUES ( @Name,@Address)";
-        return await RunCommand(sql, customer);
+        return RunCommand(sql, customer);
     }

-    public async Task<CommandResp> AddCustomer(Customer customer)
+    /**
+        Run raw sql query without specifying the DbType and ConnectionString : query will be executed
+        on SqlServer and the connection string will be the DefaultSqlServerConnectionString setup from the DI
+        container during application startup.
+    */
+    public Task<IEnumerable<Customer>> GetCustomers(string name)
     {
-        var sql = $@"Select Name,Address from Customers ( Name,Address) VALUES ( @Name,@Address)";
+        var sql = $@"
+            Select Name,Address from Customers
-        return await RunCommand(sql, customer);
+            Where Name like @Name
+        ";
+        return RunQuery<Customer>(sql, new { Name = name});
     }

     /**
-        Run query on a specified DbType : Query will be executed
+        Run raw sql command on a specified DbType : Command will be executed
-        on specified dbType and the connection string would be the connection setup from the DI
+        on specified dbType and the connection string would be the connection setup for
-        container during application startup.
+        that particular dbType at application startup.
     */
     public Task<CommandResp> AddCustomer(Customer customer)
     {